Multi-Source Inventory (MSI) allows you to manage the inventory of a product by source (location) within the Magento 2 webstore.

-Magento manages a single inventory system for each product and due to this, it gets tough to manage multi-channel inventories for a single website.
-But now, after the inclusion of MSI feature in Magento 2.3.0 the inventory can be managed for each of the channels very easily.
+Magento manages a single inventory system for each product.
+Therefore, it gets difficult to manage multi-channel inventories for a single website.

 Now, when the POS system comes online then there will be issues with the inventory sync.
-What this means is that there will be no actual physical stock available to ship for the extra orders that have been placed through the POS system.
+What this means is that there will be no actual physical stock available to ship for the extra orders that have come through the POS system.

 The Source and Stock

-We shall see that how we can make use of the Multi-Source Inventory feature to manage the inventory within the Point Of Sale system.
+We shall see how we can make use of the MSI feature to manage the inventory within the Point Of Sale system.

-In the POS system, for each outlet we have to select an option “Source“.
+In the POS system, for each outlet, we have to select the option “Source“.
 This source can be created by navigating through Stores>Inventory>Sources and clicking the Add New Source button.

-If we are selling products from multi-location like Delhi, Noida and others then we will need to create sources for each inventory location.
+If we are selling products from multi-locations and others then we will need to create sources for each inventory location.

 How Multi-Source Inventory Helped?

-In the backend of the POS System, we have created an Outlet and for each outlet we have an option to select a source that we already created from the Source part of the MSI.
+In the backend of the POS System, we have created an Outlet and for each outlet, we have the option to select a source that we already created from the Source part of the MSI.
 Here, we have attached Source as Delhi.

 Now, below we have a product Joust Duffle Bag that is having inventory for Delhi =33 and in Noida =47.

-The stock has reduced from the assigned source for this particular outlet.
+The stock has been reduced from the assigned source for this particular outlet.

 This is the stock assignment for separate locations.
 And how each location’s respective inventory is separate i.e Separate for the web and separate for all the created sources.